 - Our Bluetooth antennas are also ZigBee Antennas, because ZigBee uses the same frequency band: 2.400 to 2.484GHz.

 - Bluetooth is the most popular wireless technology for IoT (Internet of Things).

 - ZigBee is very similar to Bluetooth, but simpler and lower-cost to operate

 - LoRa is the long-range wireless alternative to Bluetooth and ZigBee for IoT applications.

 Small devices such as cell phones cannot be fitted with an external Bluetooth antenna.

-• Bluetooth audio receivers
+- Bluetooth audio receivers

-• Bluetooth instruments
+- Bluetooth instruments

-• PCI Bluetooth adaptors
+- PCI Bluetooth adapters

-• Wireless microphone receivers
+- Wireless microphone receivers

-• Wireless P.A Systems
+- Wireless P.A Systems

-Different Bluetooth devices have different antenna compatibility. matching the right antenna to the right device is done by checking connector compatibility and frequency rating.
+Different Bluetooth devices have different antenna compatibility.
+Matching the right antenna to the right device is done by checking connector compatibility and frequency rating.
 Range and gain are variables depending on antenna’s brand.
 Connector adapters can also be used where the device and antenna have different connectors.